Protecting our Environment...Connecting People with Nature...For Birds & Wildlife

 bird-border2

-Susan O’Handley — Education Chairman, Media and Publicity
+Susan O’Handley — Education Chair, Media and Publicity

 I am a career environmental educator with over 25 years experience teaching a variety of natural history topics for all ages and audiences.
 I have worked as an educator, administrator and wildlife rehabilitator with Theodore Roosevelt Sanctuary, the first National Audubon Sanctuary in Oyster Bay, NY, and supervised extended overnight field study programs for inner city youth with Queens College Center for Environmental Teaching and Research at Caumsett State Historic Park, Lloyd Harbor, NY.
 In addition, my experience includes raptor and songbird banding, censusing projects and marine ecology studies through work with Save the Sound in Stamford, CT.
 I hold certifications as a facilitator for national environmental education curriculums including Project Wild, Aquatic Project Wild, Project WET and Flying Wild.